🔑 Key Points

 Laminate allows for a more decorative top layer without a huge increase in cost and handles changes in humidity better than newer solid tops for the most part.

-They Don’t make ’em’ like they used to?
+They don’t make ’em’ like they used to?

-While the relative weight and stiffness of the soundboard is the single biggest reason older guitars tend to sound better, as mentioned there are additional factors that contribute also, one of these is the manufacturing process.
+While the relative weight and stiffness of the soundboard is the single biggest reason older guitars tend to sound better, as mentioned there are additional factors that contribute also, one of these is of course the manufacturing process.

 The fact is, as more guitars are produced, modern manufacturing processes have largely taken over from the earlier hand built guitars.
 This is especially evident in the world of electric guitars with the integration of CNC routing for shaping the body and neck.
 And, while the use of CNC is not as extensive when it comes to building acoustic guitars, it’s fair to say there is less craftsmanship applied to building guitars nowadays as there once was, with the exception of boutique luthiers.